Kv-na/BbbExporter/README.md

 # BbbExporter

-**BbbExporter** is a command-line tool to export BigBlueButton (BBB) presentations as a self-contained HTML file.
-This tool allows users to download the presentation's SVG content and prepare it for standalone viewing in a web browser.
+**BbbExporter** is a command-line tool to export BigBlueButton (BBB) presentations as a self-contained HTML and PDF file.
+This tool allows users to download the presentation's SVG content and prepare it for standalone viewing.

 ---